 The choir’s history

 Sheffield Bach Society was founded in 1950 to commemorate the 200th anniversary of the death of J S Bach in Leipzig, and to bring the music of Bach to Sheffield audiences.
-It was led for many years by Dr Roger Bullivant, who conducted the choir for 38 years.
+It was led first by Norman Barnes, then for many years by Dr Roger Bullivant, who conducted the choir for 38 years.
 Dr Bullivant was succeeded by Peter Collis in 2000, and in 2010 by Dr Simon Lindley.
+The Society’s President, Professor George Nicholson, is conducting during the 2021-22 season, and the choir is seeking a new conductor to start from September 2023.

 If you have an enquiry about anything to do with the Society that you cannot find within these pages, please click here to send an email to us.